Mainsworth2107/SwarmCode/README.txt

 README for DBA code

-DBA Algorithm (Andina et al): Implementation and verification of DBA Algorithm
+DBA Algorithm (Jevtić et al): Implementation and verification of DBA Algorithm

 FILES:

-DBAFit.m: Uses the method described in Andina et al to produce an allocation for each robot in the swarm.
+DBAFit.m: Uses the method described in Jevtić et al to produce an allocation for each robot in the swarm.

 distEU: Calculates the Euclidian distance between any equal sized point sets (A) and (B).